KieniL/2fa/README.md

 ## NodeJs

-Uses express, speakeasy and uuid to implement the 2fa with speakeasy to use google authenticator
+Uses express, speakeasy and uuid to implement the 2fa with speakeasy to use google authenticator.<br/>
+To test it run the command: make run-nodejs and call localhost:3000
 ### /api/register:
 Used for registration.
 Returns the base64 encoded string for the qrCode.